groatnz/groatnz/pages/index.md

 * Design and Structure Information Systems
 * Implementation and coding.

-I have over 30 years of Software Development, Systems Architecture Design and Team Leadership across a range of industries including Health, Automotive, Mobile Phone, Environmental Science and Industrial Control.
-This includes operating my own company; leading a major start-up mobile phone company software team through a high growth period; and an executive CIO role responsible for 38 IT staff and $12m budget.
+I can help you build your next software system.

-I have a clear track record as an innovative systems designer and project manager taking ideas from conception through implementation and delivery and into operation through a full business-process-aligned life cycle, managing teams using agile methodologies, leading edge tools and technologies.
+I have a track record as a customer focussed, innovative, solutions designer and product development manager taking ideas from conception through implementation and delivery and into operation through a full life cycle, managing teams using agile methodologies, leading edge tools and technologies.

+I have over 30 years writing code, software development, product management, systems design and team leadership across a range of industries including science, technology, engineering, health, automotive, transport, mobile phone, and travel.
+I have a strong balance of technical and management skills.

+I have run my own company and led a start-up mobile phone company software team through a high growth period.
+I have created and developed multiple agile cross functional teams, including a major open source project, managed DevOps processes, CI/CD and modernised IT platforms including deployment to cloud services.

 ## Coder.
 I've been writing code since my first Sinclair ZX80.
 I've made a career of building great products both physical and virtual across a range of industries and technologies.
 If the IT industry re-invents its tools, processes and technology every 5 years then I've adapted 7 times and I'm ready to do it again.